dwidjaja/21_matplotlib_gui/README.md

 # 30_matplotlib_gui

-1. This GUI was designed using matplotlib
+1. This GUI was designed using matplotlib.
-2. It's function to preapare train data for machine learning.
-Because it's boring to classify the data in excel-program. :)
+2. It's function to prepare/classify the data for machine learning.
+Because it's boring to classify the data in excel-program :)
 3. It has build-in widgets like the "Next" button or the keyboard's right arrow to show the next 500 rows on the below graph

 ![alt text](https://i.imgur.com/JLzDtYP.png)